xiaoxiae/videos/06-edmonds-blossom/SCRIPT.md

 ---

 # Problem
+Although trees are a large family of graphs, most graphs that we would like to run the algorithm on likely won't be a tree, so let's consider a graph our algorithm will not work on.

-Let's consider a graph our algorithm won't quite work.
-Let's say we already found a partial matching and would like to further extend it.
-Running our algorithm here wouldn't work, since the augmenting path is longer than the shortest path and goes as follows.
+Imagine we already found a partial matching and would like to further extend it.
+Running our algorithm here wouldn't work, since the augmenting path is longer than the shortest path.

-TODO: blossom

-What we could, however, do, is „compress“ this blossom TODO
+The problem here is this part of the graph, called the blossom (hence the name of the algorithm).
+It consists of an odd cycle with alternating edges, and an alternating path ending in an exposed vertex.

+Our tree algorithm is still pretty neat and we would like to use it here too.
+What we'll do is the following:
-- introduce blossom
+- first, „compress“ the blossom into a single vertex
-- show that compressing it, finishing matching and uncompressing it doesn't break anything
+- second, find an augmenting path in this new graph and
+- third, „lift“ the path back to the original graph.

+Here, we're relying on the fact that we can always lift the path back, which we can't but we won't be proving (see the video description if you're interested).

+# Blossom
 - visualize algorithm runtime (left is graph, right is forest)